h9lk/mastercomfig/docs/customization/modules.md

 ### 3D Sky

 Controls the enhanced 3D skybox that is present in most maps.

+!!! warning
+    Disabling 3D sky on some AMD graphics cards in DirectX can cause flickering when going underwater.
+Either use the `-vulkan` launch option, or turn on 3D sky.

 - **CPU usage:** medium
 - **GPU usage:** medium